GameFoundry/bsf/README.md

 ## Getting started

 Banshee is a multi-layered engine that aims to be flexible enough to handle various needs.
-Therefore this section is split into two sub-sections, first one aimed for game developers (high-level C# programmers, artists, designers) and engine developers (low level C++ programmers).
+Therefore this section is split into two sub-sections, first one aimed for game developers (high-level C# programmers, artists, designers) and second one for engine developers (low level C++ programmers).

 ### Getting started (Game developers)